Pawgrammers/MLCH/README.md

 ![Toggle Functionality Gif](https://user-images.githubusercontent.com/21372792/33815975-a8456974-ddea-11e7-83f1-4d4958cb182e.gif)

 9. Clear Edits: The user can clear all the edits they've made by clicking the 'Clear Edits' button in the side bar.
 The page will prompt them to confirm this and then return the play to it's original unedited state.
+This does not autosave.
+If you want this change to become permanent, you must click the save button after clearing the edits.

+## Tips and Tricks
+If you do not run the preprocessing command before using the app, it will take about 30 seconds the first time you open any play.
+The Analytics information provides the number of full lines that have been cut, meaning from the beginning of the line to the linebreak has to be cut for it to be counted in deleted lines.
+Saving is not automatic, and if you change something but do not press the save button, when you reopen the play or refresh the page, any changes will be lost.
+When you open a play, what will be shown is the last saved version.
+Clicking 'Clear Edits' does not autosave.
+If you want to save this change, you must click the save button after clicking clear edits.
+The toggle button takes about 5-10 seconds to work.
+Please DO NOT click it again while waiting.
+Simply count to 10 and you will see the change in view happen.

 ### Problem description
 Often when planning a play or preparing for a performance, directors and